Quick Facts

 Overview

-Tenke Fungurume Mining (TFM) is the DRC's largest copper mine and the world's fifth-largest copper operation, sitting atop one of the planet's richest copper-cobalt deposits.
+Tenke Fungurume Mining (TFM) is one of the DRC's largest copper-cobalt operations, sitting atop one of the planet's richest copper-cobalt deposits.
 The mine's concession covers more than 1,500 square kilometres in the Lualaba Province, with an estimated 400,000 people living within its boundaries.

 Originally developed by Freeport-McMoRan, the mine was acquired by Chinese company CMOC Group in a $2.65 billion deal in 2016, with a further 24% stake from Lundin Mining in 2017–2019.
 CMOC now holds 80%, with state-owned Gécamines retaining 20%.